 Returned Volunteers receive one year of noncompetitive eligibility for employment in the federal government.
-This means that, at the hiring agency's discretion, if a returned Volunteer meets the minimum qualifications for a position, he or she can be hired without going through the standard competitive process.
+This means that at the hiring agency's discretion, if a returned Volunteer meets the minimum qualifications for a position, he or she can be hired without going through the standard competitive process.
 Those who are employed by the federal government after their Peace Corps service can receive credit toward retirement for their years of Volunteer service, as well as time toward their annual leave category.
-Visit peacecorps.gov/nce for more information.
+In addition to federal employment advantages, Volunteer service strengthens competitiveness for employment with Peace Corps partner organizations.
+Visit peacecorps.gov/careerpartners for a list of partner organizations.